WOU Visiting Scholar Program

 What to do after receiving a DS-2019

-After receiving the Acceptance letter and DS-2019 immigration document from the International Students and Scholars Affairs office at WOU, you will need to apply for a J Exchange Visitor visa.
+After receiving the Acceptance letter and DS-2019 immigration document from the Office of International Education and Development at WOU, you will need to apply for a J-1 Exchange Visitor visa.
 Click here for general information on the America.gov site about applying for a U.S. visa.